michaelleonarderickson/Persona/README.md

 Here is the adjusted `README.md` file to include the OpenCV environment setup and video processing script:

+Project Viddorah aims to create a turnkey solution for Deepfakes (Generative Adversarial Networks) to be harnessed ethically.

+The following README file is for a Frame Extractor.

 # Frame Extractor
 This repository contains scripts for extracting frames from a video file, preprocessing them (resize, convert to grayscale), saving them as image files, and a script for setting up the OpenCV environment and testing video processing by reading a video file and displaying its frames.